How geospatial investment helps grow your city’s economy

 The global population is growing, with much of this growth expected to occur in African cities.
 This presents opportunities for economic development – but it also presents challenges as municipal governments pursue sustainable and equitable development, in line with the UN’s Sustainable Development Goals.

-Developing your city’s geospatial maturity facilitates progress towards these goals.
+Developing your city’s geospatial readiness facilitates progress towards these goals.
 Investing in geospatial capabilities can be a catalyst for economic development that benefits the country as a whole.
-At Ordnance Survey we conduct free geospatial maturity assessments for cities, nations and organisations that can provide an investment roadmap for sustainable growth.
+At Ordnance Survey we conduct free geospatial readiness assessments for cities, nations and organisations that can provide an investment roadmap for sustainable growth.

 When a city secures the geospatial capabilities to build a base map, it sets off a chain reaction, enabling effective land administration that can supercharge your local economy.